 The short answer is that it is against California law to drive with a gun in your car if you do not have a license to carry the firearm.
-This restriction is set forth under California penal code section 12025.
-The law also requires you to be 18 years old or over to drive with a gun in your vehicle.
+However, the law does allow for the transport of firearms in a motor vehicle under certain circumstances, provided you are 18 years old or over.

 The long answer is more complicated because the gun must also be unloaded and locked away while driving.
-Read on to find out more.
+In addition, certain exceptions to the rules may affect whether you can be charged with unlawfully driving with a gun in your car in California, and some cities have additional restrictions in place.

 You Cannot Drive in Los Angeles with a Loaded and Visible Gun